Balerip/Disaster-Data-Visualization/README.md

 - Key tool for assessing potential human and infrastructure impact.

 ---

+Fire Visuals Explained
+2.⁠ ⁠Global Map Fire:

+Next, on the Global Fire Map, each orange dot represents a detected fire event, plotted using satellite data.
+•⁠  ⁠This map gives a more granular view, showing exactly where fires have occurred, not just which countries are affected.
+•⁠  ⁠Notice the dense clusters of fires in central Africa, Southeast Asia, and Australia.
+These clusters can indicate either seasonal burning, agricultural practices, or extreme wildfire events.
+•⁠  ⁠This level of detail is especially useful for researchers and disaster managers who need to pinpoint specific locations for intervention or further study.

+3.⁠ ⁠Top Countries

+Moving on to the Top Countries by Fire Count bar chart, we can see the countries with the highest number of fire detections.
+•⁠  ⁠South Sudan leads with the most fire events, followed by the Central African Republic, India, and several other African and Asian countries.
+•⁠  ⁠This ranking helps us understand not just where fires are happening, but which countries are facing the greatest frequency and possibly the greatest risk.
+•⁠  ⁠Such insights are crucial for allocating international aid, focusing research, or launching awareness campaigns in the most affected regions.

+4.⁠ ⁠Trend

+Here we have the Fire Trend in the United States over time, shown as a line chart of maximum fire brightness.
+•⁠  ⁠The chart tracks the intensity of fires detected each day from January to April.
+•⁠  ⁠We see that fire activity is persistent, with several peaks and valleys, indicating periods of higher and lower fire intensity.
+•⁠  ⁠Monitoring these trends helps agencies anticipate when resources might be most needed and can reveal the impact of weather, policy, or prevention efforts.

+5.⁠ ⁠Brightness vs frp
+Finally, the Brightness vs Fire Radiative Power (FRP) scatter plot lets us explore the relationship between a fire’s brightness (how hot or intense it is) and the energy it releases.
+•⁠  ⁠Each dot represents a fire event, colored by continent.
+•⁠  ⁠As expected, we see a positive trend: higher brightness generally means higher FRP, which indicates more intense and potentially more damaging fires.
+•⁠  ⁠This plot is valuable for scientists and analysts who want to distinguish between regular, low-intensity fires and the most severe, high-impact events.

 These visualizations offer a global overview of seismic activity and its geographic distribution.
 When combined with wildfire data, this dashboard enables: